andreuSancho/P6-Extended-Kalman-Filters/src/readme.txt

 Source code is placed here.
+Notice that the Eigen library has not been included.